Cesarean Childbirth (cont.)

-If infection of the fetal tissues or the uterine lining is present, care must be taken in noting the type of discharge from the vagina (abnormal or bad smelling) and whether a fever is present.
+- If infection of the fetal tissues or the uterine lining is present, care must be taken in noting the type of discharge from the vagina (abnormal or bad smelling) and whether a fever is present.

+- Worsening abdominal pain, especially when infection of the uterus is present, may mean a worsening or new infection.
 Vomiting and an inability to keep down fluids associated with abdominal pain may suggest an unrecognized intestinal injury from surgery.

-Vaginal bleeding after cesarean delivery, as with a vaginal delivery, should gradually decrease in the days following delivery.
+- Vaginal bleeding after cesarean delivery, as with a vaginal delivery, should gradually decrease in the days following delivery.
 A sudden increase in vaginal bleeding should be checked by a doctor.

-Call a doctor if urinating is difficult or painful.
+- Call a doctor if urinating is difficult or painful.

-Use home care with a surgical incision, and call a doctor if redness spreads around the wound or an abnormal discharge is coming from it; this may signal an infection.
+- Use home care with a surgical incision, and call a doctor if redness spreads around the wound or an abnormal discharge is coming from it; this may signal an infection.